nolan-h-hamilton/Consenrich/docs/source/examples.rst

 ------------------

-After installing Consenrich, run it from the command line with ``consenrich -h`` or import it from Python.
+After installing Consenrich, run it from the command line with ``consenrich -h`` for usage or programmatically as a Python import.
-The examples below are intentionally short demos on a couple chromosomes.

 .. _getting-started:

 Getting Started: H3K27ac ChIP-seq
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This minimal example estimates a consensus H3K27ac signal from four ENCODE
+This minimal example estimates a consensus from *four* ENCODE
 epidermis ChIP-seq experiments with matched input controls.

 Input Data